plthompson/mcomsimr/README.md

 Stochasticity occurs through the probabalistic realization of these three processes.

+Note, this package was not used to produce the simulations in the manuscript.
+This was done using code in the Julia computing language, which is much faster.
+This package was written after the Julia code, to make our model easily accessible.
+Therefore, there may be discrepancies between the output of this model and that of the Julia code.

 ## Installation

 The mcomsimr package can be installed and loaded with: